sprigga/CAPTCHA_CNN/README.md

 ## Author

-This project was developed by [Your Name].
-For inquiries, please contact [Your Email].
+This project was developed by [Lin Hung Chuan].
+For inquiries, please contact [sprigga@gmail.com].

 ---